-A trip to Amritsar : Feeling the peace at Golden Temple, being confused about Attari-Wagah border and eating like there is a no tomorrow and oh yes shopping for Phulkari.
-Taking you along the memories of my trip
+Feeling the sublime peace at The Golden Temple, being confused about Attari-Wagah border and eating like there is a no tomorrow, and oh yes shopping for Phulkari – the trip was such fun, I cannot begin to tell you- Taking you all along the beautiful memories of my trip to Amritsar!

-I love Amritsar, it’s one of my favorite cities in India inspite of being everything I really don’t like in a city.
-It is dirty, it is famous as a religious destination but yet everytime I visit the city I feel it’s magic and peace in my soul.
+I love Amritsar, it’s always been one of my favourite cities in India in spite of being everything I really don’t like in a city.
+It is dirty, it is famous as a religious destination but yet every time I visit the city I feel it’s magic and peace in my soul.

 The fact that the temple and the surrounding areas are so super clean and well maintained just adds to my respect for the place.
-I have been wanting to take Ojas to Golden temple since he was born but somehow didn’t get a chance to , so this winter while visiting Delhi we decided to make a quick 2 day trip to Amristar.
+I have been wanting to take Ojas to Golden temple since he was born but somehow didn’t get a chance to, so this winter while visiting Delhi we decided to make a quick 2 day trip to Amritsar.
 We went by Shatabdi and reached there sometime in the afternoon and headed straight to the Attari-Wagah border.

-Honestly I don’t know how I felt about the visit, torn between feeling elated on the emotions & patroitsm running high with people shouting slogans like “Vande Mataram”, “Bharat Mata ki Jai”.
-Of Bollywood songs like “mere desh ki dharti” and “sandese aate hain” blaring on loudspeaker.
+Honestly, I don’t know how I felt about the visit, torn between feeling elated on the emotions & patriotism running high with people shouting slogans like “Vande Mataram”, “Bharat Mata ki Jai”.
+Of Bollywood songs like “mere desh ki dharti” and “sandese aate hain” blaring on the loudspeaker.
 The atmosphere was truly motivating.

 On the other hand, the whole parade felt so much drama induced, Bollywood inspired.
 The forced expressions on the face of soldiers worthy of Oscar nomination.
 The flinging of gates open, coordinating drama on both sides of the border and the competition on who is louder.
 Wonder what really is the purpose of this.
 There are citizens like you and me sitting on both sides and going with the flow and in the end wondering where did that little anger and aggression for the people beyond border came from.